Multiparticle singlet states cannot be maximally entangled for the bipartitions: Main results

 Note that for multiparticle singlet states the single-particle marginals are always maximally mixed, so they are automatically $1$-uniform.
 This follows from the fact that the single-particle reduced state $\varrho_{\{1\}}$ is also unitarily invariant, that is $U\varrho_{\{1\}}U^\dagger = \varrho_{\{1\}}$, and for a single particle this implies that $\varrho_{\{1\}} = \openone /d$.
 But can singlet states be two-uniform?

 We are ready to prove that this is never the case.
 To introduce the argument in a simplified setting, consider a putative six-qubit singlet state, which should be two-uniform.
-Consequently, we should have $\varrho_{\{1,2\}} = \openone /4$ which fixes the diagonal elements in any basis.
-So, for the diagonal element $\tau_{\{1,2\}}(0,0;0,0)$ in the computational basis it should hold that
+A six-qubit singlet state has terms consisting of three ``$0$'' and three ``$1$'' in the computational basis ($K=3$ in Lemma 4).
+For a two uniform state, we should have $\varrho_{\{1,2\}} = \openone /4$, fixing the diagonal elements in any basis.
+So, for the diagonal element $\varrho_{\{1,2\}}(0,0;0,0)$ in the computational basis it should hold that

-If we consider also $\tau_{\{1,2\}}(1,1;1,1)$ and sum over all qubit pairs $\alpha, \beta$ we obtain after a short calculation the condition
+If we consider also $\varrho_{\{1,2\}}(1,1;1,1)$ and sum over all qubit pairs $\alpha, \beta$ we obtain after a short calculation the condition

-where the prefactor $2 {{3}\choose{2}}=6$ can be understood as coming from the fact that any $|t_i|^2$ contributes to $2 {{3}\choose{2}}$ terms of the form $\tau_{\{\alpha,\beta\}}(\ell,\ell;\ell,\ell)$.
+where the prefactor $2 {{3}\choose{2}}=6$ can be understood as coming from the fact that any $|t_i|^2$ contributes to $2 {{3}\choose{2}}$ terms of the form $\varrho_{\{\alpha,\beta\}}(\ell,\ell;\ell,\ell)$.
 But then, this condition is in direct contradiction to the normalization condition $\sum_i |t_i|^2=1$, so a six-qubit singlet state cannot be two-uniform.

 This reasoning can directly be generalized to arbitrary dimensions and numbers of particles.
-Indeed, in the general case, we have
+Indeed, in the general case with $K \geq 2$, we have